Home

 Gonads

 The gonads (ovaries in women and testes in men) are the reproductive organs which produce eggs and sperm, the cells that join to form an embryo that develops into a baby.
 Gonads also make most of the reproductive or sex hormones produced by a body.
-Testes produce testosterone while ovaries produce a mixture of oestrogens of which estradiol is the most abundant (and most potent).
+Testes produce testosterone while ovaries produce a mixture of Estrogens of which estradiol is the most abundant (and most potent).
 These hormones are necessary for the growth of eggs and sperm, but in addition they are responsible for the development of many of the characteristics that make men and women look different from each other (the so-called secondary sexual characteristics).

 In a transsexual woman the surgical removal of the testes either during sex re-assignment surgery or by a bilateral orchidectomy (castration) is highly desirable because of the virilizing effects of the testosterone they produce.
 Without the testes present, not only can smaller doses of female hormones can be administered but unopposed by testosterone this will often have a greater feminising effect on the body than before.